Ejhay09/WolfreeOne.js/README.md

 2. Press `Ctrl` + `Shift` + `J` + `K` to open the [console](https://webmasters.stackexchange.com/a/77337).
 3. Copy all the code in [WolfreeOne.js](https://raw.githubusercontent.com/WolfreeOne/WolfreeOne.js/main/WolfreeOne.js) and paste it into the console.
 4. Press `Enter` to execute the code.
 5. A Pro account is created every ten seconds.
-The account ID and password are both the email address.
+The default password is the email address.

 ## Troubleshooting